Lake Wales Power of Attorney Lawyers

 We can help you establish different kinds of powers of attorney, including:

 - Durable power of attorney - Without this POA, a conservator or guardian would need to represent you if you become incapacitated.
 This document remains in effect until your death.
+Having a durable power of attorney ensures that your wishes are respected without delays in legal representation.

 Understanding Agent Duties and Responsibilities

 If you are appointed as an agent in a POA document, you will have many responsibilities.
-You will have a duty to fulfill the wishes of the "principal" in regards to their financial and medical matters.
+You will have a duty to fulfill the wishes of the "principal" in regard to their financial and medical matters.
 This duty applies even if the wishes of the principal conflict with your own.

 Important Florida Power of Attorney Laws You Should Know

-- Divorce - Even if not finalized, a divorce terminates the spouse's authority to act as an agent
+- Divorce - Even if not finalized, a divorce terminates the spouse's authority to act as an agent.

-- Document copies - Photocopies and electronic images of POAs are now considered valid as long as the original document is filed
+- Document copies - Photocopies and electronic images of POAs are now considered valid as long as the original document is filed.

 - Third Parties - Reluctant third parties can be forced to act if the POA is valid.
-Third parties can be held legally liable if an unreasonable delay results in a financial loss or damages
+Third parties can be held legally liable if an unreasonable delay results in a financial loss or damages.

-- Specific Provisions - POA documents must list specific authorities, and agents cannot take actions that are not specified in the POA
+- Specific Provisions - POA documents must list specific authorities, and agents cannot take actions that are not specified in the POA.

 Contact Lake Wales Attorneys for Your Power of Attorney Needs